MirzaAliA/SGT_Technical_Test/README.md

-# Website Duplication of isa-charity.webflow.io
+# Charity Animals: Website Duplication of isa-charity.webflow.io

 The website isa-charity.webflow.io belongs to the charity organization ISA (Innovative Solutions for Animals).
 This site communicates their mission to help stray and abandoned animals through:

 1. Emergency aid, such as food and medicine for animals affected by war.
 2. Free feed production, by building a non-commercial industrial facility.
 3. Education and control, through training and supervision of aid usage.

+## ✨ Features

+- Scroll-triggered animation with GSAP
+- Responsive layout with media queries
+- Animated headers with reusable structure

 ## 🧠 Technologies Used